Towards Understanding Sparse Filtering: A Theoretical Perspective: Concluding Remarks

 In this paper, we have explained \emph{why} sparse filtering works (by proving its property of preservation of cosine neighborhoodness) and \emph{when} it should be expected to provide useful representations (by considering the data structure of the samples).\\

 Our theoretical analysis and simulations were not designed to show that sparse filtering is able to provide state-of-the-art performance against other algorithms, but, instead, to show how the implicit assumptions and constraints of sparse filtering make it better suited for certain scenarios instead of others.
-In particular, we showed that the success conditions of sparse filtering are tied to the structure underlying the data.
+In particular, for the standard sparse filtering algorithm implemented using an absolute-value non-linearity we demonstrated that its success is tied to the data having a structure explained by cosine neighborhoodness.
 Consistently with the no-free lunch theorem \citep{Wolpert1997}, we reached the conclusion that sparse filtering is not a better algorithm than other Euclidean-based clustering algorithms, but that there is a specific set of problems (in which $p(Y \vert X)$ is explained by the cosine metric) where the performance of sparse filtering is excellent, balanced by a set of problems (in which $p(Y \vert X)$ is explained by the Euclidean metric or other metrics) where its performance is less outstanding.
-This led us to interpret the representation of sparse filtering as a ``view'' of the data according to the cosine metric.
-Whenever the underlying structure of the data is unknown, it may also be possible to combine this ``cosine view'' of the data provided with a more standard ``Euclidean view'' of the data.
+This led us to interpret the representation of sparse filtering as a ``view'' of the data according to the cosine metric alternative to the more standard Euclidean view.
 Combining these two different views could provide representations with more discriminative power.\\